 Maximum elevation 60 m (200 ft)

 Day 2: Awaroa to Torrent Bay

-Wake to breakfast overlooking the gardens of Meadowbank Homesead, watching the movement of the tides over golden sands.
+Wake to breakfast overlooking the gardens of Meadowbank Homestead, watching the movement of the tides over golden sands.
 Walk with your Guide to the golden expanse of Onetahuti Beach then paddle to Torrent Bay, through Tonga Island Marine Reserve and exploring hidden inlets along the way.

-- At around 9.30 am, we’ll depart Awaroa for the scenic walk over the Tonga Saddle to Onetahuti.
+- 9.30 am, depart Awaroa for the scenic walk over the Tonga Saddle to Onetahuti.
 Here, your guide will settle you into your kayaks with full training and safety brief.
 Don’t worry, you won’t leave the beach until your guide is satisfied you can safely negotiate the coast in your kayak.
 (If you are a travelling on your own, your Guide will find a suitable paddling partner for you).

 - After lunch, we continue our paddle, beach hopping along the coast with picture-postcard views, including the Falls River and Frenchman’s Bay,